-The demolition of a failing road bridge built in the 1920’s which carried a high pressure gas main and construction of modern reinforced concrete bridge above a protected river.
+The demolition of a failing road bridge built in the 1920’s which carried a high pressure gas main and construction of modern reinforced concrete bridge above the Great Stour river.

 Due to the difficult location of the bridge, accessed via a narrow country lane containing a mainline rail route crossing, access routes had to be improved and consultations held with the train operators to arrange agreed crossing times for the specialist plant required.

 A temporary footbridge was erected to allow pedestrian access across the river and to carry services that had to be diverted during the construction.

 A complex crash deck, designed to protect the valuable fishing river beneath had to be established prior to any deconstruction works commencing.
 Due to the design of the existing bridge a detailed deconstruction plan had to be designed and implemented.